mhrezaee/e2e-specflow-selenium-framework/README.md

 3- find an appropriate element id or unique css selector for identifier of the page

-4- there is also components like headers, footers, modals, which are not a complete page. you take advantage of componentbase class to create them.
+4- there is also components like headers, footers, modals, which are not a complete page, take advantage of componentbase class to create them.

 5- follow the classes in Manipulators which covers many variety of interations with web elements.